 Prajna of listening or studying, Prajna of contemplating and Prajna of meditation or development of realization.

-1. The Prajna of listening This is commonly known as the Prajna of studying the Dharma – the basic principles of cosmic or individual existence.
+1. The Prajna of listening This is commonly known as the Prajna of studying Dharma – the basic principles of cosmic or individual existence.
 This process is totally dependent on the conceptual mind, language and communication.
 This stage mainly involves studying, hearing and listening in order to develop and internalize the prajna of deep understanding.

 2. The Prajna of contemplating This is basically what we go through in the process of internalizing and understanding the knowledge we receive.
 In this stage of contemplating, we completely absorb and understand Buddha’s teachings which eventually become our living reference.

-3. Prajna of meditation The Prajna of meditation is commonly known as resting meditation primarily because one develops realization by going beyond conceptual meditation and eventually rests in the state pure awareness and non-dual experience.
+3. Prajna of meditation The Prajna of meditation is commonly known as resting meditation primarily because one develops realization by going beyond conceptual meditation and eventually rests in the state of pure awareness and non-dual experience.
 By realizing the genuine Prajna of realization, we eventually develop mindfulness and pure awareness.

 The Order of Practice